roadwarriorslive/Pipulate/README.rst

-:Author: `Mike Levin SEO in NYC, 360i & Commodore alum, and HitTail Creator <http://mikelev.in>`_
+:Author: `Mike Levin SEO in NYC, alum of Commodore & 360i, Creator of HitTail, currently with J2/Ziff-Davis/IGN/Mashable. <http://mikelev.in>`_

 Pipulate Free and Open Source SEO Software (Automate Google Sheets for Dashboards)
 ##################################################################################